Facial Recognition

 But they want the ability to watch anyone they choose, wherever we go.

 After years of high-profile scandals involving violent, racist and sexist police forces in the UK, trust in officers is at an all-time low.
-Facial recognition that can ID and track down all of us is dangerous tech – and it’s being used by dangerous people without any safeguards.
+Facial recognition that can ID and track down all of us is dangerous tech – and it’s being used without any safeguards.

-And history tells us that surveillance tech will always be disproportionately used again communities of colour.
+And history tells us that surveillance tech will always be disproportionately used against communities of colour.
 While facial recognition is known to misidentify Black people – meaning if you are black you are more likely to be stopped, questioned and searched by police.
-The Metropolitan Police has often used it in ethnically diverse areas and at events likely to be highly attended by people of colour, including Notting Hill Carnival for two years running.
+The Metropolitan Police has often used it in ethnically diverse areas and at events likely to be highly attended by people of colour, including Notting Hill Carnival.

 What are we calling for?